 Driving for Uber in San Francisco

-San Francisco is an ideal place for rideshare drivers because it has the largest number of vehicles per capita (pre-pandemic) with limited parking opportunities, making rideshare necessary.
+San Francisco is an ideal place for rideshare drivers because it has currently the fourth lowest number of vehicles per capita in the country, with very limited parking opportunities, making rideshare necessary.

 Because of the increasing traffic, it’s important to understand the top strategies for Uber drivers in San Francisco to make the most of your time driving for Uber.